Tactitocalon/eso-lrpe/README.md

 * Show display name and roleplayer status when looking at players.
 * Ability to link an external URL to a profile.
 * EU / PTS megaserver support.
+* Rewrite character names to display names in chat.
+Needs to be compatible with pChat at minimum.

 Low priority:
 * Ability to advertise looking for roleplay / events with a single button click ingame.
 Also single button click to view all LFRP / event advertisments.